 Do something!
 I discussed it before here, where I encourage you to stop dreaming and start doing.
 The same applies here when you have all this information collecting dust in your brain.
 The information isn’t of any value unless it is put to use.
 The key to tapping your reservoir of information is to act on it.
 Get your feet wet in your area of improvement.
 If you want to improve your speech skills, speak.
 If you want to lose weight, use your information on properly losing weight and hit the gym.
 It seems completely obvious but we can get lost in being idle.
-For example (I love examples because they provide a clear insight into applying them into your own situations), Paul, from the post about enduring boring work, has a “burning” passion with learning the piano.
+For example (I love examples by the way because they provide a clear insight into applying them into your own situations), Paul, from the post about enduring boring work, has a “burning” passion with learning the piano.
 He watches video after video concerning the piano but takes very little time to actually play the piano.
 All that the information does is just fuel the passion but doesn’t ever improve anything.
 His skill is left on hold while he piles on more information.

 Some of us are like Paul.
 We spend an excessive amount of time trying to figure out how to improve ourselves when we never try to implement the knowledge we already have.
 All of your time is then in vain.
 Make your time valuable by doing at least one thing every single day that puts you closer to improving yourself.
 Check out the other links to help you on your goal but remember to actually put in the work.
 See ya.